Trying to Answer “What Are Your Hobbies?”

 • What hobbies have you had that you enjoyed?

-• What is something you wish you had more time to do?
+• Is there something you wish you had more time to do?

 • What is something you’ve always wanted to try?